 Treatment for Restless Leg Syndrome

-If you have RLS, getting a whole night’s rest can be difficult.
+Getting a whole night’s rest can be difficult if you have RLS.
 Treatment options include massage, chiropractic adjustment, electrostimulation, stretches, physical therapy, and nutritional supplements.
 Some aim to relieve symptoms, while others aim to treat the underlying cause.

 So if you’re feeling antsy, restless, or like you can’t sleep at night, don’t worry – you’re not alone!
 And there are things that you can do to make the most of your night.
-Spend some time reading, listening to music, or writing in a journal.
+Spend time reading, listening to music, or writing in a journal.
 Or take this opportunity to get organized and plan for the next day.
-Whatever you choose to do, make sure that you give your brain the chance to work its magic while you rest.
+Whatever you choose, give your brain the chance to work its magic while you rest.
 Thanks for following along with us on this journey through the science of nighttime!